 At present, the more effective treatment method for food waste is fermenting biogas and refining biodiesel, which not only has economic benefits but also prevents environmental pollution.

-Siedon offers food waste recycle system for this process.
+Siedon offers food waste disposal system for this process.

 The disposal of food waste: firstly, the collected food waste is separated to solid and liquid through a food waste dehydrator.
 The solid phase material obtained by extrusion is performed grease separation, and then subjected to a transfatting reaction at an appropriate temperature, and washed to obtain biodiesel.